+College Bachelor's Degree in Mechanical

+Engineering

-College Bachelor's Engineering Degree in Mechanical Tokyo Institut e of Techn ology Graduate Studies Master's Degraduate So Technology
+Tokyo Institut te of Techn ology

+Graduate Studies Master's Degree in Mechanical Engineering

+Graduate S chool of Tokyo Institute of

+Technology

 He is not connected with any Philippine government agency or instrumentality.
 He is not a director of any other publicly-listed company in the Philippines.